exekube/exekube/README.md

     xk destroy live/prod/kube/ # Destroy all Kubernetes resources xk destroy # Destroy everything in live/prod
     ```

-## Design principles

-- Everything on client side runs in a Docker container
-- Infrastructure (cloud provider) objects and Kubernetes API objects are expressed as declarative code, using HCL (HashiCorp Language) and Helm packages (YAML + Go templates)
-- Modular design
-- Git-based workflow with a CI pipeline [TBD]
-- No vendor lock-in, choose any cloud provider you want [only GCP for now]
-- Test-driven (TDD) or behavior-driven (BDD) model of development [TBD]

 ### Comparing Workflows - imperative CLI vs declarative HCL+YAML